ekofiresearch/ekofiarticles.github.io/_posts/2018-11-17-nearly-deaf-beethoven-discovered-bone-conduction.md

 ---
 It was discovered by Ludwig van Beethoven in the 18th century.
 The famous composer has discovered that he can hear his compositions with a stick attached to his piano and that of the jawbone through his inner ear.

-Beethoven found a way to hear the sound of the piano from the jawbone by attaching the piano to the piano and clamping his teeth.
+Beethoven found a way to hear the sound of the piano from the jawbone by attaching the metal rod to the piano and clamping his teeth.

 ![image](https://pbs.twimg.com/media/DmAsJjTV4AAm5pB.jpg)